-Social Media Administrator: This task calls for someone who is media-savvy and would like to administer (or co-administer) our Facebook page, Twitter account, YouTube channel, and Instagram account.
+Social Media Administrator: This task calls for someone who is media-savvy and would like to administer (or co-administer) our Facebook page and YouTube channel.

 Community Band: Our community band, More the Merrier, is an all-volunteer ensemble of musicians who perform for contra dances about once each month.
 Anyone who plays an instrument is invited to audition for the band, and there is no entry fee for participating.
 See this section of our Meet the Bands page for details.

 Other Volunteer Opportunities: We welcome volunteers in all capacities, large and small!
 Even if you cannot make one of the greater commitments noted above, we still need people to stay after 11 p.m. to break down audio equipment and fans and store them, move chairs and tables back to their original places, sweep the floor, vacuum the rugs, empty trash containers, and so on.
 If you're particularly adept at cooking and baking, we'd love it if you donated some homemade goodies for the refreshment break.
 It's a great way to show off your culinary prowess!